AustinKnutsonSprint/oneapi-timer-kernel-hang/README.md

+Update: This fences branch seems to fix the issue, but I'm not sure what the underlying causes are and whether this is a proper solution.

 This repository contains a reproduction of a hang when using multiple kernels running concurrently and coordinating using pipes.
 It was adapted from the example project at oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/pipes